Which of the following equations represents the Ideal Gas Law? | Channels for Pearson+

 1

-Identify the Ideal Gas Law from the given options.
+Identify the Ideal Gas Law from the list of equations provided.
 The Ideal Gas Law is a fundamental equation in chemistry that relates the pressure, volume, temperature, and amount of gas.

 Watch next